mbrandonw/OPUIKit/README.md

 	[[OPNavigationBar styling] setShadowHeight:4.0f];

 Now all new instances of `OPNavigationBar` will be styled accordingly.
 For a list of styles that can be applied, see `OPStyleProtocol.h`.

+##A note about UIColor objects and iOS 4.x

+There seems to be a change in the way iOS handles UIColor objects of varying color spaces from 4.x to 5.x.
+If you need to support 4.x devices we suggest always using the RGB color space, which means you shouldn't use helpers like `[UIColor grayColor]`, and instead use `[UIColor colorWithRed:0.5f green:0.5f blue:0.5f alpha:1.0f]`.

 ##Installation